nueyfreeman/Cyclistic-Data-Study/README.md

 #### Analyzing the data

 I created a new dataframe to use for analysis which reflected those refinements of the original data.
-I first inspected quartile and mean values for ride duration in this dataset, then the same measures aggregated by user type, bike type, day and month.
+I first inspected quartile and mean values for `duration_as_mins` in this dataset, then the same measures aggregated by `member_casual`, `rideable_type`, `day` and `month`.
 They showed significant difference in ride length between types of users overall.
 Bike type did not appear to differ significantly between types of users.

-I also recodified the trip start time so that I could view the data in histogram form and compare peak usage times for different types of users.
+I also recodified the trip start as `start_time` so that I could view the data in histogram form and compare peak usage times for different types of users.
 It showed that bike usage peaked in the late afternoon, when people are done with work or school, but that for subscription members there was a second peak coinciding with the morning commute.
 Casual riders showed no spike in usage during the morning hours.

 The data also displayed significant differences in usage between types of users depending on the month and day of the week.
-By aggregating number of rides, I identified weekdays and winter months as times when member users vastly outnumber casual users, marking a key difference in their usage patterns.
+By aggregating number of rides, I identified weekdays and winter months as times when members vastly outnumber casual users, marking a key difference in their usage patterns.

 ### Conclusion: The differences between members and casual riders